freeCodeCamp/wiki-generator/templates/index.md

----
-title: "Welcome to the Free Code Camp Wiki!"
+# Welcome to the Free Code Camp Wiki!
----

 Our open source community's Wiki focuses on answering your questions about learning to code and getting a coding job.
 We also cover in detail our: